arxflay/Gench/README.md

 # Gench
-Program that generates .svg images using patterns. </br>
+Program that generates .svg images from .svg patterns . </br>
 Also it can generate different colors for specific parts of the image </br>
 ## Requirements
 - .NET Core 5.0